 If your cold chain management is still “trusting the reefer and hoping for the best,” you’re gambling with product integrity, compliance, and margins.
 Temperature sensors make the difference between intact payloads and expensive write-offs.
 Here’s a guide to why they matter, what to look for, and how IoT turns a messy, multi-stakeholder chain into a monitored, auditable, and efficient system—end to end.

-Significance of Temperature Monitoring in Cold Chain Logistics
+Why Is Temperature Monitoring Critical in Cold Chain Logistics?

 Cold chains are not single links; they’re relay races—first mile, hub, long-haul, cross-dock, last mile, handoff to store or clinic.
 Every transfer point is a risk of thermal abuse.
 Temperature sensors (and the data discipline behind them) give you continuous proof that perishable goods stayed within specifications - from warehouse to pallet to truck to door.